jackylee1/rynmurdock.github.io/_posts/2021-02-26-Aleph2Image.md

 the general idea of surprise and what makes this kind of experience interesting.
 There are classic ideas from the likes of Turing and Lovelace about what makes humans special.
 Particularly Lovelace zeroed in on ideas surrounding original creation and surprise.

-One of the first times I've felt truly surprised by a system was upon typing `a horse with four eyes` and seeing it interpret the prompt as a horse having glasses.
-Not only were the capabilities interesting, but seeing the system riff on and misinterpret the prompt blew me away!
-But the fact that I had no intent of creating this humorous image raises questions!
+One of the first times I've felt truly surprised by a system in quite awhile was upon typing `a horse with four eyes` and seeing it interpret the prompt as a horse having glasses.
+Not only were the capabilities interesting, but seeing the system riff on and misinterpret the prompt just blew me away!
+But the fact that I had no intent of creating this humorous image raises questions.

 ![a horse with four eyes from BigSleep](/images/horsefoureyes.png)

 ## Authorship

 I have no idea if I can really say that I've "made" any of these images.
-I certianly don't own any of the images others make with this system.

-Honestly, the idea of ownership breaks down when you start approaching things like this.
-Does the "AI" own its output?
-Of course not: not only is this intuitively wrong, it also has negative affects on society by allowing individuals and groups to do harm and then attempt to shift accountability to anthropromorphised systems.
-I think and hope the likely outcome of late capitalism and these technologies is that we learn to ease away from ownership of most things.
+I would still argue that the user owns the output, but it's difficult to say that they originated it when the system can so radically control the process.

 ![an Aleph2Image moonlit scape](/images/EvNZmvtUcAEqvh2.png)

 ## To conclude

-If you'd like to create a surprising image from a description that you may or may not own (by the way, don't get me started on copyright law, please), feel free to use these notebooks!
+If you'd like to "create" a surprising image from a description feel free to use these notebooks!

 https://colab.research.google.com/drive/1oA1fZP7N1uPBxwbGIvOEXbTsq2ORa9vb?usp=sharing